Russula xerampelina: Distribution and habitat

 Variety tenuicarnosa has been found on sandy soils under pine in Slovakia and northern Italy in Trentino.

-Edibility
+Uses

-The taste of Russula xerampelina is mild.
-This Russula is considered one of the best edible species of its genus, although the crab, or shrimp taste and smell will persist even when cooking.
-This is more pronounced and less pleasant in older specimens.
+The flavor is mild.
+This russula is considered one of the best edible species of its genus, although the shellfish smell will persist even when cooking.
+This is less pleasant in older specimens.
 The young caps are said to be superb stuffed with any suitable ingredients, and are rarely maggoty.